cml87/GettingStartedWithJenkins/README.md

 ```
 If we want to use it we can set it in Global Tool Configuration, specifying under <b>JAVA_HOME</b> the installation directory <code>/usr/lib/jvm/jdk-11.0.12+1</code>.

+When using Agents to run Jenkins builds, it is in the agents we need the JDKs installed.